ReinaldoSalla/core-react-node-knowledge/readme.md

-1-accessibility, borderize when tabbed, but not when clicked 2-disable scroll when modals are open
+need to do before deploy
-3-pressing return close the modals
+accessibility, borderize when tabbed, but not when clicked disable scroll when modals are open pressing return close the modals texts color and weight margins

-4-texts color and weight
+can do after deploy
-5-margins
+ContentNavigation lines bellow circle and mobile version